mapbox/underreact/README.md

 [Webpack `Rule`s](https://webpack.js.org/configuration/module/#rule) specifying additional loaders that you'd like to add your Webpack configuration.

-If you need more fine-grained control over the Webpack configuration, use [webpackConfigTransform](#webpackconfigtransform).
+If you need more fine-grained control over the Webpack configuration, use [`webpackConfigTransform`](#webpackconfigtransform).

 ### webpackPlugins